greltel/ABAP-PROJECTS/README.md

 cl_salv_table based ALV even though there are limitations compared to cl_gui_alv_grid.
 We call this project Console because you can use it as a utility to display any table of the system plus display your own Excel file.

-## Project 2: XML to Internal Table
+## Project 2: Dynamic XML To Internal Table

 Upload XML file and map it directly to Internal Table.